Bahadorrj/XRF-Semi-Quantitative/README.md

 # XRF Semi-Quantitative

-This repo is a demo of a **semi-quantitative** program for **XRay** analysis.
-Note that without the proper database in src/main/db path, this program doesn't do much.
-The database cannot be shared due to privacy.
+This repo contains all the required contents for **semi-quantitative** analysis.

 # What exactly is XRF Semi-Quantitative?